-Except as noted below, the actuarial assumptions and methods are set by the Board of Trustees, based upon recommendations made by the plan's actuary and the current assumptions were adopted by the Board in 2016 following a regularly scheduled experience study.
-The rationale for the current assumptions is included in that report, dated February 25, 2016.
+Except as noted below, the actuarial assumptions and methods are set by the Board of Trustees, based upon recommendations made by the plan's actuary and the current assumptions were adopted by the Board in 2021 following a regularly scheduled experience study.
+The rationale for the current assumptions is included in that report, dated August 11, 2021.
+The change in the actuarial assumptions decreased the liabilities of the System by \$37.2 million.

-As part of the legislation enacting the benefit changes, the investment return assumption (7.0%) was set into the revised statute (Article 6243h, Vernon's Texas Civil Statutes).
+As part of the legislation enacting the benefit changes (in 2017), the investment return assumption (7.0%) was set into the revised statute (Article 6243h, Vernon's Texas Civil Statutes).
 This assumption is now considered a prescribed assumption under the actuarial standards of practice.
 With the lowering of the investment return assumption from 8.0% to 7.0% it was appropriate to make changes to other economic assumptions that are correlated with the investment return assumption.
 In particular, the inflation assumption was decreased from 2.50% to 2.25% and corresponding decreases in the salary increase assumptions and payroll growth assumptions were also made.
-These changes were all reflected in the prior actuarial valuation.
-There have been no changes to the actuarial assumptions since the prior valuation.
+The just completed experience study confirmed that the investment assumption and the inflation assumption are reasonable and there have been no changes to these assumptions.